Fluid Forge

 Credential handling

-The MCP wire format does not accept inline catalog credentials.
-Source-catalog tools resolve credentials from saved Fluid source configs, environment variables, or explicit credential IDs that were configured outside the MCP call.
+The MCP wire format does not accept inline catalog credentials by default.
+Source-catalog tools resolve credentials from saved Fluid source configs, environment variables, or explicit credential IDs configured outside the MCP call.

 fluid ai setup --source snowflake --name snowflake-prod